theSC0RP/Flutter-GAuth-Template/README.md

-A Flutter template for Google Firestore authentication..
+A Flutter template for user authentication using email and password using Google Firestore.
+<hr></hr>

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials,